DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Ghoulish Encounter
 <span class="citation"><em>This scene takes place in Appendix B: Area 29.</em></span>

-This area is largely as described in <span class="citation">Ghoulish Encounter (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#29GhoulishEncounter">Ghoulish Encounter</a> (p.
 218)</span>.
 When the players first approach this area, read:

 <div class="description">
 <p>A deathly stench emanates from this corridor.
 The stone walls bear cracked, red stains, and a trail of old bones leads deeper down the tunnel.</p>